 Be sure to read the buyer’s guide after to learn everything you need to know about kerosene heaters and what to look out for when shopping.
 Without further adieu, let’s get into the first review!

-The penultimate kerosene heater on this list comes from Dyna-Glo.
+The first on this list a kerosene heater from Dyna-Glo.
 This is perfect for anyone looking for a heater they can use indoors and outdoors.
-It’s great if you’re looking to heat your home, or an industrial place like a workshop.
+It’s great if you’re looking to heat your home or an industrial place like a workshop.

 This is a CSA certified machine that can be used with multiple different fuels including 1k kerosene, Diesel #1 and #2, Fuel Oil #1 and #2, Jet A and JP-8.
 If you’re looking for the cleanest burn with this heater, stick to using 1k kerosene.
 This will help the machine last longer as well!